 Many diseases that pose a threat to the health of animals and humans but are not found in Finland are fairly common immediately beyond the Finnish borders.
 The most dangerous of them are the deadly disease rabies and echinococcus.

 For example in Russia several hundreds of rabies cases are reported every year.
 An animal may carry rabies and not display any of the symptoms for a long time.
 An asymptomatic animal can readily spread the disease, so anyone who has been in contact with it must be treated.
-45 to 70 people are annually treated for suspected rabies exposure in Finland.
-The amount has increased considerably since 2007.
+80 to 120 people are annually treated for suspected rabies exposure in Finland.
 The persons treated were in most cases exposed to rabies when travelling abroad or through the bite of an animal illegally imported to Finland.